 The development of the trail was a huge team effort.
 Following initial consultations with Wicklow Uplands Council, all of the commonage holders on the Sugar Loaf gave the trail their full support.
 Funds were secured from Wicklow County Council tourism development and managed by Roundwood & District Community Council.
-Volunteers from Wicklow Uplands Council project managed the development working closely with Wicklow Rural Partnership and the main contractor.
+Volunteers from Wicklow Uplands Council project managed the development working closely with County Wicklow Partnership and the main contractor.
 Without the cooperation of these groups the establishment of the trail would not have been possible.

 The Way is very well marked with familiar yellow walking man and arrows on a black background.
 Two gates, and two pedestrian barriers have been erected.
 A section of new track was developed, and gravel laid on one section.
 Culverts, cross and side drains have been installed and bridges across gullies erected – all in all a major undertaking.
 There is a large car park at the start/end of the Way at Red Lane and facilities at Kilmacanogue include Pluck’s Bar and two petrol stations with shops.
 The bus stop in Kilmacanogue is served by three routes.